Anti-Bribery and Corruption Policy (“Policy”)

 8.1 Procurement Process

 The Group is committed to applying the highest standard of ethics and integrity in all aspects of its procurement activities.
-All Employees and Directors in procurement process shall comply with the Group’s various policies, in particular this Policy and other policies, guidelines and procedures relating to Cuckoo International (MAL) Sdn Bhd Anti-Bribery and Corruption Policy.
+All Employees and Directors in procurement process shall comply with the Group’s various policies, in particular this Policy and other policies, guidelines and procedures relating to CUCKOO International (MAL) Berhad Anti-Bribery and Corruption Policy.

 In discharging the duties in procurement process, all Employees and Directors should follow the guidance below: